Continuous Integration and Deployment with Codeship

 develop, which will automatically test/build any changes and deploy to a develop/staging environment (which is only for internal preview/testing), and a branch called

-master, which will do the same for the production environment.
+controller, which will do the same for the production environment.

 Each new feature is developed in its own branch.
 When that's done, you make a request to merge it to